tendermint/tendermint/docs/tendermint-core/pex/README.md

 ## Address Book

 Peers are tracked via their ID (their PubKey.Address()).
-Peers are added to the address book from the PEX when they first connect to us or when we hear about them from other peers.
+Peers are added to the peer store from the PEX when they first connect to us or when we hear about them from other peers.

-The address book is arranged in sets of buckets, and distinguishes between vetted (old) and unvetted (new) peers.
+The peer store is arranged in sets of buckets, and distinguishes between vetted (old) and unvetted (new) peers.
 It keeps different sets of buckets for vetted and unvetted peers.
 Buckets provide randomization over peer selection.
 Peers are put in buckets according to their IP groups.